mist64/cbmsrc/README.md

 ### MATHPACK

 A variant of the "BCD Math Package" printed in the [Commodore 700 Reference Manual](http://www.zimmers.net/anonftp/pub/cbm/programming/b/Commodore_700_Reference_Manual.pdf).
 Extracted from UNKN008.D80 from [Ruud Baltissen's ICPUG disks](http://www.pagetable.com/docs/CBM2_Sources.zip) and converted to LF line breaks and LST-style indenting.

+### ASSEMBLER_AIM65

+The AIM-65 version of the resident assembler (ROM R3224; 1978).
+Reconstructed from ASSEMBLER_TED.

+This is a reconstruction of the oldest known version of the Resident Assembler.
+It's a 4 KB ROM that interfaces with the AIM-65 monitor.
+It is heavily optimized and outputs to RAM instead of OBJ files.
+It is probably based on the (lost) 6 KB KIM-1 resident assembler ("KIM-5").
+The later PET versions are not based on this (optimizations did not carry over), but the original (also lost) MDT650 version.

 ### ASSEMBLER_PET_*_REC